compound-finance/comet/docs/README.md

 ### Supply

 The supply function transfers an asset to the protocol and adds it to the account's balance.
-This method can be used to **supply collateral, supply the base asset, or repay an open borrow** of the base asset.
+This function can be used to **supply collateral, supply the base asset, or repay an open borrow** of the base asset.

 If the base asset is supplied resulting in the account having a balance greater than zero, the base asset earns interest based on the current supply rate.
 Collateral assets that are supplied do not earn interest.